slac-lcls/sfxPhasing/README.md

 ## Package and versions:
 phenix version: 1.16

-ccp4 version: 7.0 (including SHELX and Crank2)
+ccp4 version: 7.0 (It includes SHELX and Crank2)

 pymol version: 2.3.4